ESR-MBCL/MBCL/readme.md

 Some initial analysis has been performed on these data already.
 See below for examples of co-creation between *Citizen Scientists* and *Professional Scientists*.

 #### Mount Baker Snow Depth Retrievals
-Noah L. led a short study successfully retrieving snow depth at Schriebers Meadow from temperature data collected on a 2.5 m snag.
+**Noah L.** (*Citizen Scientist*) led a short study successfully retrieving snow depth at Schriebers Meadow from temperature data collected on a 2.5 m snag.
 See his work [here](./products/ESR-SnowDepth.pdf).

 #### Mount Baker Snow Extent Retrievals
-Building on a series of other students' work (Tanvi G., Kimberly Y.), Zara Z. developed an extended time series of snow extent on the southern side of Mount Baker as a function of elevation.
+Building on a series of other *Citizen Scientist* work (**Tanvi G., Kimberly Y.**), **Zara Z.** (*Citizen Scientist*)  developed an extended time series of snow extent on the southern side of Mount Baker as a function of elevation.
 See her work [here](./products/poster_ASnowyStory.pdf).

 #### A Summary of the MBCL project: Motivation, Design, and Early Results (2022)
 Linked [here](./products/NWRA202204_MTown.pdf) is a presentation summarizing the MBCL as of April 2022.
-Included in this presentation are some motivation, design, and early results including snow extent retrievals and an extension of the Schriebers Meadow time series using routine regional data trained on a supervised machine learning OLS model.
-Citizen Science authors involved here are: Tanvi A., Tea F-S, Tanvi G., Kimberly Y.
+Included in this presentation are some motivation, design, and early results including snow extent retrievals and an extension of the Schriebers Meadow time series using routine regional data trained on a supervised machine learning OLS model. *Citizen Scientists*: **Tanvi A., Tea F-S, Tanvi G., Kimberly Y**.

 #### An Update on the MBCL: Design, Partnerships, and Results (2023)
 Linked [here](./products/agu2023_mtbakerposter.pdf) is a presentation summarizing the MBCL as of December 2023.
 Included in this presentation are the design, partnerships, and updated results.
-The update results include improved snow extent and snow depth retrievals, as well as a summary of the extension of the Schriebers Meadow time series using routine regional data trained on a supervised machine learning OLS model.
-Citizen Science authors involved here are: Tanvi A., Tanvi G., Noah L., Zara Z.
+The update results include improved snow extent and snow depth retrievals, as well as a summary of the extension of the Schriebers Meadow time series using routine regional data trained on a supervised machine learning OLS model. *Citizen Scientists*: **Tanvi A., Tanvi G., Noah L., Zara Z**.

 #### Mount Baker Ecosystem Thresholds